 Performance Benchmarks

-Arc delivers industry-leading performance for time-series workloads.
+Arc delivers industry-leading performance for analytical workloads.
 This page documents our benchmark methodology and results.

 Summary